 Placements can provide you with a fantastic opportunity to increase your employability, gain an insight into the career that interests you and make contacts for the future.
-Placements can be undertaken separately as a means to enhance the degree or as an integral part of the degree you are studying.
+Placements can be undertaken as an integral part of your degree course or separately as a means to enhance your degree.

 Undertaking a placement can really put you ahead in the graduate job market as it will allow you to:

 - gain insight into a particular industry or role

 - decide if this is the right career path for you

 - take on real responsibility and increase your confidence

 - develop transferable skills and enhance your employability

 - network and gain valuable references and contacts

 Many students find that they are offered a graduate position or further work experience as a result of their placement.

 Many placements are advertised on Career Connect available via MUSE.
 You could also try: